Irene Dailey: Career

 Her work on Another World was recognized with a Daytime Emmy Award for Outstanding Actress in 1979; two of her fellow nominees were her AW costars Victoria Wyndham and Beverlee McKinsey.
 The meddling "Aunt Liz" was first a rival with Rachel for the love of Mac Cory, and later became his secretary.
 As Liz mellowed, Dailey was allowed to show her flair for comedy, but as the Matthews family dwindled onscreen, she became a sounding board for various friends and family and a well-meaning busy-body.
 After the death of Liz's great niece Sally, Dailey was written out, but the following year was brought back due to popular demand.
 The Matthews family had a brief resurgence, and Liz became a confidante for her great niece Olivia.
 After that storyline ended, Liz continued to appear at special events, most notably at Ada Hobson's memorial and at a Cory Publishing gathering which coincided with the show's 30th anniversary.
 After her final appearance in 1994, she appeared on Broadway in a revival of the Strindberg play The Father, receiving excellent notices for her performance as Frank Langella's nurse who must manipulate him into a straitjacket after he goes insane.
 Her film credits include No Way to Treat a Lady (1968), Five Easy Pieces (1970) and The Amityville Horror (1979).

-According to Dailey, she was a self-described lifelong Democrat and a practicing Catholic.
-She never married nor had any children due to a lack of interest in either.